cspi-git/ZeroDiscord/README.md

 <div align="center">
     <h1>ZeroDiscord</h1>
-    <h4>A collection of Discord hacks & exploits that is completely made using NodeJS</h4>
+    <h4>A collection of Discord hacks, exploits & tools that is completely made using NodeJS</h4>
 <br>

 ## Before using any of these tools